 When done correctly, omnichannel attribution gives omnichannel marketers a comprehensive and clear look into how customers are engaging and converting.

-A solid attribution strategy will use all relevant analytics tools and tracking data to capture relevant and helpful data.
+A solid attribution strategy will use analytics tools to capture relevant and helpful tracking data.
 With these insights, marketers can improve marketing efforts and boost the ROI of marketing campaigns.

-Stephen Heffernan, digital marketer at The Connected Narrative, explains what marketers should look for in an attribution tool.
-He says ideally, “a dashboard would show how many customers were acquired from each channel, what the ROI was for each channel, and which channels were most effective at different stages of the customer journey.”
+Stephen Heffernan, digital marketer at The Connected Narrative, says when searching for an attribution tool, marketers should look for one with a dashboard showing “how many customers were acquired from each channel, what the ROI was for each channel, and which marketing channels were most effective at different stages of the customer journey.”

 Omnichannel marketing trends

-We took to Twitter to ask active marketing professionals what fresh, hot-out-of-the-oven omnichannel marketing trends they’ve noticed in the past year or two.
-Here are the top five trends with brand examples expert marketers mentioned.
+We took to Twitter to ask active marketing professionals what fresh hot-out-of-the-oven omnichannel marketing trends they’ve noticed in the past year or two.
+Here are the top five trends, with brand examples.

 1. QR codes at live events to bring shoppers online

-Marketers are becoming more creative with leveraging mobile devices in their omnichannel strategies by fusing online and offline shopping experiences with QR codes.
-The number of US smartphone users scanning QR codes will increase from 83.4 million in 2022 to 99.5 million by 2025.
+Marketers are becoming more creative with leveraging mobile devices in their omnichannel strategies by fusing offline and online shopping experiences with QR codes.
+The number of US smartphone users scanning QR codes will increase to 99.5 million by 2025, from 83.4 million in 2022.

 For example, Happy Hour uses free samples and QR codes at in-person events to encourage people to buy more products online.